manasak2010/Travera/README.md

 # Travera
-A camera inside your car for better travel vlogging and image capturing.

 We will use a two-faced camera or two individual cameras facing towards opposite directions inside the desk of a car  that captures images as desired by the driver or user and stores them in the cloud for later use.
 It may essentially be used for blogging and hands-free video-making while driving, hence reducing accidents.